CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 ### Configure a Bridge

-The example below shows the CUE commands required to create a VLAN-aware bridge that contains two switch ports and includes 3 VLANs; tagged VLANs 100 and 200 and an untagged (native) VLAN of 1.
+The example below shows the CUE commands required to create a VLAN-aware bridge that contains two switch ports (swp1 and swp2) and includes 3 VLANs; tagged VLANs 10 and 20 and an untagged (native) VLAN of 1.

 With CUE, there is a default bridge called `br_default`, which has no ports assigned to it.
 The example below configures this default bridge.

 ```
 cumulus@switch:~$ cl set interface swp1-2 bridge domain br_default
-cumulus@switch:~$ cl set bridge domain br_default vlan 100,200
+cumulus@switch:~$ cl set bridge domain br_default vlan 10,20
 cumulus@switch:~$ cl set bridge domain br_default untagged 1
 cumulus@switch:~$ cl config apply
 ```